fizzed/stork/README.md

 applications.
 Play uses SBT underneath the hood, but they also define many special settings in SBT for building their applications.

 To build the project and use this plugin, you'll need to run the following.
-If you use Play <= 2.2, then run with the "play" executable or for Play >= 2.3 (shown below), you use the "activator" command.

     activator stage stork-assembly
     target/stork/bin/hello-server-play --run